7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 - Acute urinary retention

 - Postpartum haemorrhage

 Abortion of the foetus may occur in complex situations of uterine prolapse.
 Even after childbirth, complications might develop.
-However, do not be alarmed because severe complications and issues caused by uterine prolapse generally emerge when the condition is neglected.
+However, do not be alarmed because severe complications and issues caused by uterine prolapse generally emerge when neglected.
 The signs of uterine prolapse are seldom ignored, and you will most likely detect them before the situation worsens.